Tag Archives: Performance

 Employee Workplace Friendships: Global Comparisons

-Workplace friendships positively affect task performance, yet Americans report fewer friendships at work than employees in other countries.
+Workplace friendships positively affect task performance, and Americans report fewer friendships at work than employees in other countries.

 The result could be reduced productivity and competitive disadvantage for U.S. companies in world markets.